SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * Remove races during slurmdbd shutdown
 * Sigkill user processes atomically by using cgroup.kill interface
 * Update jobs' SLURM_CPUS_PER_TASK and SLURM_TRES_PER_TASK environment variables if they are modified before the job is allocated.
+* Deprecate v0.0.43 *_CONDITION field "format" as it is not interpreted; users should instead process the resulting JSON or YAML object manually.
+* Remove LogTimeFormat=format_stderr, logs and stderr will always print the same.
 * slurmdbd: Fix race condition that could cause a crash during shutdown.
 * Fix libslurm(db) install paths when PREFIX contains /usr(/local)/
+* Add CommunicationParameters=host_unreach_retry_count=# to retry connecting when a host might be temporarily unreachable.
 * Make "--spread-job" option works as documented
 * data_parser/v0.0.43 - Deprecating the 'instances' field of the GET /slurmdb/v0.0.43/config endpoint.
 This field was never populated.
 * Fix the --gpus-per-task option to allow a list of gpu types to be specified.